Written by Richard Perry

 KYC Procedure for Account Creation and Depositing

-We signed up to join AvaTrade and it took us about ten minutes to complete our profile.
-The questions and information asked were all fairly basic and typical of what you are required to do when signing up to a broker.
+We signed up to join AvaTrade and it took us about ten minutes to complete our registration.
+The questions and information asked were all fairly basic and typical of what you are required to do when signing up for a broker.

 Just go to the website and click the “Register Now” button to get going.
 Here are the steps that we had to take to sign up:

-1. Add contact details – add in your name, email address and telephone number.
-Or simply use Facebook or Google logins.
+1. Add Contact Details – add in your name, email address and telephone number.
+Or simply use your Facebook or Google logins.

-2. Further contact details – with your date of birth and address
+2. Further Contact Details – enter your date of birth and address.

-3. Trading Experience – answer questions of how much you have traded in the past year and in what volume
+3. Trading Experience – answer the questions about how much you have traded in the past year and what volume.

-4. Trading Knowledge – assessing your professional qualifications and your experience of leverage trading.
+4. Trading Knowledge – assessment of your professional qualifications and experience in leveraged trading.

-6. Choose your platform – we were offered MT4, MT5 and AvaOptions
+6. Choose Your Platform – the broker offers MT4, MT5, and AvaOptions

-7. Select your base currency – we had the options of USD, EUR, GBP and CHF
+7. Select Your Base Currency – the options include USD, EUR, GBP, and CHF.

-8. Financial status and funding – finally you are required to disclose your estimated annual income, the level of your savings, how much you will invest and the source of your funds.
-This may seem a little uncomfortable for you, however, it is all fairly industry standard.
+8. Financial Status and Funding – finally, you are required to disclose your estimated annual income, your savings, how much you intend to invest and the source of your funds.
+This may seem a little uncomfortable to you, but is, nonetheless, a standard industry requirement.

-9. Now you have set up your profile, you will need to upload some documentation for AvaTrade to check.
-You will be asked to prove your identity and a proof of residency.
+9. Now that you have set up your account, you must upload some documents for AvaTrade to check.
+You will be asked to prove your identity and provide proof of address.

-10. Proof of ID – you will need to prove your identity via one of the following:
+10. Proof of ID – you must prove your identity by uploading photos of one of the following documents:

 • Passport